 McCormick maintains a Company airplane.
 It is preferred that the CEO and other executives, including the Named Executive Officers, use McCormick's airplane whenever air travel is required for business purposes.
 This provides for a more efficient use of their time given the greater likelihood of direct flights and improved flight times than are available commercially.
 It also provides a more secure traveling environment where sensitive business issues may be discussed, and enhances personal security.
+In 2020 and as a result of the global COVID-19 pandemic, the Company airplane was used with frequency as a means to maintain business continuity and health safety in the transport of the CEO and other executives for all means of travel.
 Spouses, family and other guests generally may accompany the executive on the airplane when the executive is traveling.
 If the travel by the executive, spouse, family, or guest does not meet the United States Internal Revenue Service standard for business use, the cost of that travel is imputed as income to the executive and the executive is fully responsible for any associated tax liability.
 To the extent any travel on the airplane results in imputed income to the Named Executive Officer, the Company does not provide gross-up payments to cover the Named Executive Officer's personal income tax obligation due to such imputed income.
-The Company does not incur any incremental out-of-pocket costs when additional passengers accompany an executive on the Company airplane.
+The Company does not incur any incremental outof-pocket costs when additional passengers accompany an executive on the Company airplane.